 3D CAD Software Comparison Blog Series: Starting the Motorcycle Frame Design in Solidworks™

 Welcome back to our 3D CAD software comparison blog series.
-Recall that in last week’s discussion, we introduced our plan to to model a motorcycle frame in three different 3D CAD software packages.
-Also, we gave a brief history of the three CAD software packages that Glew Engineering employs: Solidworks™, Creo™, and Inventor™.
+Recall that in last week’s discussion, as Mechanical Engineering Consultants we introduced our plan to to model a motorcycle frame in three different 3D CAD software packages.
+We gave a brief history of the three CAD software packages that Glew Engineering employs: Solidworks™, Creo™, and Inventor™.

-In this week’s blog, we use Solidworks™ CAD software to model a portion of the motorcycle frame, a simple tube, while comparing three modeling techniques:
+In this week’s blog, as Mechanical Engineering Consultants we use Solidworks™ CAD software to model a portion of the motorcycle frame, a simple tube, while comparing three modeling techniques:

-We designed a simple bobber inspired motorcycle frame.
-This frame is conceptual, yet realistic enough to illustrate our points.
+We designed a simple bobber inspired motorcycle frame, this is conceptual, yet realistic enough to illustrate our points.
 See Fig. 1.

 Fig. 1 – Rigid Bobber Frame Components